 Nearly 70% of India’s rural households depend on agriculture for their livelihoods and most farmers in India, 82%, are smallholders.
 In addition, the demographics of agriculture in India have been changing as rural to urban migration of men has increased the number of women in agriculture.
 For many women agricultural work is done in tandem with domestic duties, creating additional burdens.[5]

-The top produced crops in India are sugar cane, rice, milled rice, wheat and fresh buffalo milk.[6]
-India’s top exported products in terms of quantity are rice, milled rice, refined sugar, soybeans cake and dry onions[7]
+The top produced crops in India are sugar cane, rice, milled rice, raw milk, wheat, and fresh buffalo milk.[6]
+India’s top exported products in terms of quantity are rice, milled rice, wheat, refined sugar, soybeans cake and dry onions[7]

 - ^ FAO.
 (2017). http://www.fao.org/india/fao-in-india/india-at-a-glance/en/